pmerg/ExtractPGN/README.md

 ## Summary

-Simple python script for loading and merging chess games in TWIC chess magazine.
+Python script for merging chess games in TWIC chess magazines into a single PGN file.